nadezola/IntoTheFog_MOT17/README.md

 # Fog Simulation in Arbitrary Video Dataset

-We propose a framework for dataset augmentation with homogeneous and heterogeneous fog of different intensity levels, illustrated with the MOT17 dataset.
+We propose a framework for dataset augmentation with homogeneous and heterogeneous fog of different intensity levels, illustrated in the MOT17 benchmark.
 For more information, please refer to our preprint:

 > **[Into the Fog: Evaluating Multiple Object Tracking Robustness](https://arxiv.org/abs/2404.10534)**\